 Which test should I choose?

 The Standard Gardening Test on the Home Grounds and Garden form includes both conventional and organic fertilizer recommendations.
 It also includes soil pH, organic matter content and a lead screening analysis.
-For a complete list of all the tests we offer, refer to our Pricing List for all Soil Test Options.
+For a complete list of all the tests we offer, refer to our soil testing forms.

 Will my report have fertilizer recommendations or just the soil analysis?

 Your report will include the amount of extractable calcium, magnesium, potassium and phosphorus in your soil.
 Recommended N-P-K fertilizer amounts will be given for each sample.
 Soil pH is included and recommendations for adjustments using lime, if needed, will be given.

 Did you receive my soil test?